0xFacet/facet-scan/README.md

 ```
 NEXT_PUBLIC_NETWORK=goerli
-NEXT_PUBLIC_API_BASE_URI=https://goerli-api.ethscriptionsvm.com
+NEXT_PUBLIC_API_BASE_URI=https://goerli-api.facetscan.com
 ```

-If you decide to clone the `ethscriptions-vm-api` repo and get the API running on your local machine, replace `https://goerli-api.ethscriptionsvm.com` in the `.env` file with your localhost URL.
+If you decide to clone the `facet-vm` repo and get the API running on your local machine, replace `https://goerli-api.facetscan.com` in the `.env` file with your localhost URL.

 ### Running the Development Server